-Monique Shaw, program officer, joined the Robert Wood Johnson Foundation in 2019.
-A committed public health practitioner, she draws upon her prior work in health education, health policy research, program coordination, and community outreach to help align systems and build a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
-She views her work as enabling healthcare, public health, and social service systems to work closely together to meet the goals and needs of the people they serve.
-She strives to use health policy change as a vehicle to promote cross-sector collaboration in addressing social determinants of health and advance health equity.
+Monique Shaw, program officer, joined the Robert Wood Johnson Foundation (RWJF) in 2019.
+A committed public health practitioner, she draws upon her prior work in health education, health policy research, program coordination, and community outreach to transform systems and build a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
+She views her work as enabling healthcare, public health, and social service systems to work closely together to disrupt systems of oppression by centering communities most impacted by inequity.
+She strives to leverage philanthropic resources to support systems change, power building strategies, and transformative leadership to advance racial and health equity.

 Previously, Monique served as an assistant program director at the University of the Sciences.
 She also worked as program coordinator for the University of Pennsylvania’s MPH program, managing the admissions process for hundreds of applicants annually, and serving as a liaison between the MPH program and community-based public health agencies and healthcare and non-profit organizations.

 Earlier, Monique was the outreach projects manager for Philadelphia Coordinated Health Care (PCHC), the southeastern Pennsylvania healthcare quality unit.
 Her work managing outreach and providing technical assistance to community-based health and social service organizations helped spread awareness and increase access to community physical and mental healthcare for people with intellectual and developmental disabilities (I/DD).
-In this role, she produced the “Bridging the Gap...One Story at a Time” Project, which captured the stories of more than 50 individuals with I/DD and co-occurring mental health challenges and their advocates, now housed at the National Library of Congress.
-PCHC used materials from this storytelling project to increase cultural sensitivity, expand public awareness, and increase acceptance of people with I/DD.
+In this role, she produced the “Bridging the Gap...One Story at a Time” project, which captured the stories of more than 50 individuals with I/DD and co-occurring mental health challenges and their advocates, now housed at the National Library of Congress.

-Monique is a doctoral candidate in health policy at the University of the Sciences in Philadelphia.
-She earned a Master of Public Health from Drexel University with a focus on community health and prevention, and a BS in psychology from Howard University.
+Monique earned a doctorate in health policy from the University of the Sciences in Philadelphia with a focus on maternal and child health, a Master of Public Health from Drexel University with a focus on community health and prevention, and a BS in psychology from Howard University.

-Born and raised in Detroit—where most members of her large extended family still reside—she now lives in Jenkintown, Pa.
-She enjoys spending time with her husband, Blair, and two daughters, Parker and Clark.
-Together they enjoy hiking in Wissahickon Valley Park, watching movies, and traveling.
+Born and raised in Detroit—where most members of her large, extended family still reside—she lives in Jenkintown, Pa.
+In her leisure time, she enjoys spending time with her husband, Blair, and two daughters, Parker and Clark.
+Together they enjoy traveling, hiking in Wissahickon Valley Park, and watching movies.